 Internal styes occur when the meibomian glands become infected.
-The meibomian glands are types of sebaceous glands that produce an oily layer on the surface of the eye to aid proper lubrication.
+The meibomian glands are types of sebaceous glands that produce an oily layer on the eye’s surface to aid proper lubrication.

 Treatment often involves using warm compresses for

-In addition, some other home treatments can help speed up recovery, relieve a person’s discomfort, and prevent the spread of the infection.
+The following home treatments can also help speed up recovery, relieve discomfort, and prevent the spread of infection:

-- washing the eyelid with a gentle soap.
+- Wash the eyelid with a gentle soap.
 Using a special cleanser for the eyelids may be better, as it is less disruptive to the tear film of the eye.

-- using eyelid scrubs containing saline or baby shampoo to promote drainage and remove bacteria
+- Use eyelid scrubs containing saline or baby shampoo to promote drainage and remove bacteria.

 An individual should always be careful when applying warm compresses to the eyes and massaging the eyelids.
-This is because these actions may cause irritation and damage the cornea.
+This is because it is easy to irritate and damage the cornea.

-If a person has an internal stye that is persistent or large, a doctor may prescribe topical antibiotic ointments.
+If a person has a persistent or large internal stye, a doctor may prescribe topical antibiotic ointments.
 However, prescribing oral antibiotics is more common, as they are more effective.
 These may be necessary if the stye is serious and

 Until the stye has healed, individuals should avoid: